 A detailed sampling and analysis protocol has been devised and, providing this is followed, both Natural Resources Wales and Natural England will accept eDNA test results as evidence of presence or absence.
 Water samples need to be gathered between 15 April and 30 June and sent to a recognised laboratory for analysis.
 The possibilities for similar techniques to detect other protected species mean that this is currently a very exciting field to be involved in.

-ADAS have produced a video demonstrating the correct technique for undertaking environmental DNA testing for Great Crested Newts.
+ADAS has produced a video demonstrating the correct technique for undertaking environmental DNA testing for Great Crested Newts.

 If you would like to learn more about the eDNA technique or get involved in testing the technique visit the Freshwater Habitats Trust website.
 Acer Ecology has extensive experience in great crested newt survey and mitigation, as well as applying for European Protected Species Licences.